 Struggles with reading comprehension are a common thing for students and parents to hear from teachers.
-The problem can often occur when the child is otherwise advanced for their age with reading ability and vocabulary, but has issues with the recall of events, themes, and characters in a story they have recently read.
+The problem can often occur when the child is otherwise advanced for their age in reading and vocabulary, but has difficulty recalling events, themes and characters from a story they have recently read.

 One popular helpful tool is the use of metacognitive reading strategies.
-Metacognition refers to the awareness and understanding of the thought process as it is occurring.
+Metacognition refers to the awareness and understanding of one's thought process as it occurs.

 Metacognitive reading strategies have been shown to increase test scores in longitudinal studies of 3rd graders as tested through 8th grade.
 Through metacognitive reading strategies, a student can monitor and control their reading, which allows them to better organize and decipher materials during the reading process.

-There are several strategies recognized in this process, often called the seven strategies of highly effective readers, and we will break them down for you to use with your kids to help them take their reading comprehension to the next level.
+There are several strategies recognized in this process, often called the "seven strategies of highly effective readers," and we will break them down for you to use with your kids to help them take their reading comprehension to the next level.
+Please choose books that engage your child, and use the titles below as examples of how to model each strategy.

 1. Activating

 Activating is engaging the brain and priming it to learn about the materials that are to be read.
-Here is an example that you can adapt for use with your child.
+Here is an example you can adapt for your child.

-• What do we know about the sea?
+- What do we know about outer space?

-• What kind of animals live in the sea?
+- What kind of things live in outer space?

-• What vehicles do we find in the sea?
+- What vehicles do we find in outer space?

-• Have we ever read books about the sea before?
+- Have we ever read books about outer space before?

 2. Inferring